0xJasonMurray/jasonmurray.org/content/now.md

   - Currently reading:
     - For work:
       - Death by Meeting: A Leadership Fable
-      - The First 90 Days
     - For Fun:
       - Moneyland: The Inside Story of the Crooks and Kleptocrats Who Rule the World
+    - Educational:
+      - The 1619 Project: A New Origin Story
   - Recently finished (2022):
-    - Nothing yet, I am too busy with my family and new job.
+    - The First 90 Days

 - Nerdy stuff:
   - My hobby life revolves around Internet technology and system security.